Grief is a very

 have a strong hope for the future – to be reunited with my mother and father

 existence on a paradise earth.
-Sharing this hope with others and showing them
+Sharing this hope and conviction with others and showing them

 how to draw closer to their Creator has helped me to grow spiritually and